philippinespire/pire_lcwgs_data_processing/README.md

     SneABir006_lib2-Ex1-9F-lcwgs-1-2.2.fq.gz                                  100%   91MB 97.3Mb/s    01:33
     SneABir008_lib1-Ex1-9H-lcwgs-1-1.2.fq.gz                                   42%   21MB 97.2Mb/s    00:02 ETA
     ```
+    * Files will not upload if your computer shuts off.
+If your connection breaks, simply rerun the command and it will pick up where it left off.
 * Once your files have all uploaded, you can go back to the SRA submission page and click the blue "Select preload folder" button.
 You should see your folder name here.
-Note: it takes about 10 minutes for files to appear on NCBI.
+(Note: it takes about 10 minutes for files to appear on NCBI.)
+* Click Continue.
+If any files are missing, you will be notified.

+<ins>**8> Review and Submit**</ins>

+* Make sure everything looks good and you are ready to submit!
+* Within a few minutes, you should recieve an email notifying you that your submission has been successfully registered with the BioProject Database.
+It will also contain your BioProject ID, which you can also find on your [NCBI Submission Portal](https://submit.ncbi.nlm.nih.gov/subs/sra/), under status (begins with PRJNA).

+### Tracking Progress:

+Like with GEOME, track your progress on the [Sequence_info_sheet](https://olddominion.sharepoint.com/:x:/r/sites/CarpenterMolecularLab/_layouts/15/Doc.aspx?sourcedoc=%7B96577AF0-69E8-48F5-A3BD-0990B8285C27%7D&file=Sequence_info_sheet.xlsx&action=default&mobileredirect=true) (filepath: Database/Sequence_info_sheet.xlsx).
+Fill out: "NCBI_Bioproject_Accession_Number", "NCBI_Project_Title", and "NCBI_Data_Public?" (likely no).

+**Now you have successfully uploaded your data to NCBI/GEOME!**

 ---
 </details>